tokebe/niclassify/docs/user-manual.md

 **C: Sequence Alignment Section:** This section is used to filter and align the raw data, and export various files from those steps.
 Buttons only become available as each step is completed.

 9. **Filter Sequences Button:** Filters the raw data.
-Sequences missing the marker code COI-5P, or with fewer than 350 base pairs, as well as complete duplicates (all rows, not just the sequence, are the same), are dropped.
+Sequences missing the marker code COI-5P, or with fewer than 350 (or a custom number of) base pairs, as well as complete duplicates (all rows, not just the sequence, are the same), are dropped.
 Additionally, a new column, UPID (Unique Process ID) is created to distinguish each sample uniquely.
 10. **Align Sequences Button:** Generates a FASTA-formatted alignment of all sample sequences.
 11. **Save Alignment Button:** Opens a file dialog to save the alignment to a location of your choosing.
 12. **Load Alignment Button:** Opens a file dialog to load a previously saved alignment.
 You may elect to do this instead of pressing the Align Sequences Button (C10) if you have previously aligned your given data.